(hye droe kor' ti sone)

 HOW should this medicine be used?

-Your doctor may change your dose of hydrocortisone injection during your treatment to be sure that you are always using the lowest dose that works for you.
+Your doctor may change your dose of rectal hydrocortisone during your treatment to be sure that you are always using the lowest dose that works for you.
 Your doctor may also need to change your dose if you experience unusual stress on your body such as surgery, illness, or infection.
 Tell your doctor if your symptoms improve or get worse or if you get sick or have any changes in your health during your treatment.

 Are there OTHER USES for this medicine?